-- Improvement plans are required for schools that have an academic achievement rating that is Level 1 (lowest 10 percent); fail to meet the 95 percent participation requirement for two consecutive years; and, fails to improve participation rates.
+- Improvement plans were paused during the pandemic and will not be required for the current school year.
+A decision has not been made yet for the 2023-24 school year.
+However, SED is phasing in the accountability system and we expect improvement plans will be required based on 2022-23 data. - Improvement plans are required for schools that have an academic achievement rating that is Level 1 (lowest 10 percent); fail to meet the 95 percent participation requirement for two consecutive years; and, fails to improve participation rates.
 The plan must be developed in collaboration with a committee composed of the principal and staff selected by the representative of the collective bargaining organization(s), and parents (not employed by the district or a collective bargaining organization.)
-Schools will be required to submit their self-assessment and improvement plan to SED for approval. - Schools that implement a school improvement plan and do not improve their participation rate the following year must conduct a district participation rate audit and update their plan. - Districts with schools that do not improve their participation rate by the third year must contract with a BOCES to conduct an audit and develop an updated plan.
+Schools will be required to submit their self-assessment and improvement plan to SED for approval. - Schools that implement a school improvement plan and do not improve their participation rate the following year must conduct a district participation rate audit and update their plan.

+- Districts with schools that do not improve their participation rate by the third year must contract with a BOCES to conduct an audit and develop an updated plan.
 The updated plan must be developed in collaboration with a committee composed of BOCES staff, the superintendent, the school principal or designee, school staff including teachers and support staff, and parents.
 At this point, only fifty percent of the school staff can be selected by the representative collective bargaining organization(s). - Districts that have schools that implement the BOCES improvement plan and fail to improve the following year, will undergo an audit by SED and may be required by the Commissioner to undertake activities to raise student participation.
 These activities are not specified in the Commissioner's Regulations. - Schools that do demonstrate improvement will be required to update the plan but will not need to conduct an audit or new self-assessment.

-POTENTIAL CONSEQUENCES FOR STUDENTS
+CONSEQUENCES FOR STUDENTS

+There are no consequences for students that do not take the 3-8 state tests.
 One of the more persistent rumors is that students who opt-out will automatically receive a "level one" score that will become part of their permanent record.
 This is false.
 When reporting individual students that opt-out, districts use a code that indicates refusal and no score is reported for the child.
-These students will be considered to have no valid test score.2
+These students will be considered to have no valid test score.